WP Simple Pay Blog

 • Insufficient funds

-• Bank fraud prevention refuses the charge
+• Bank fraud prevention declines to charge

 If you’re using Stripe as your payment processor, which we strongly recommend, you can easily access payment reports to look at each transaction to determine why it failed.
 With less reputable processors, however, you aren’t always given a reason.